EsromGile/EsromGile/README.md

 ![I am a software engineering student at the University of Central Oklahoma.](https://github.com/EsromGile/EsromGile/blob/main/eli-morse-banner-3.png)

 ## About Me
 I really enjoy working on new projects and finding ways to improve my existing skillset.
 Continual learning and creating is a large part of my life purpose and goals.
+I am set to graduate May 2023.
+For any inquiries, please contact me at the email below.

 ## Course Work
 - Previous: Data Structure & Algorithms / OOP / JAVA / C++ / SQL / JS / HTML / CSS